Claude Code · constitutional baseline

 How it flows

-spec as the hero cell), the execution arm (tdd as a tall right-side cell), a mid strip (simplify, security, integrate, document), and the paired endings (archive with memory-flush; changelog with commit as the ship pair).
+intake-full track.
+Eleven nodes from request to commit.
+The composition reads as five zones: a preamble strip (intake, scout, research), the plan anchor (spec as the hero cell), the execution arm (tdd as a tall right-side cell), a mid strip (simplify, security, integrate, document), and the closing nodes (archive with memory-flush; commit as the ship node).
 The two filled accent squares mark workflow-phase gates /approve-spec and /grant-commit.
-The third phase gate, /approve-swarm, sits inside phase 6's swarm fork and is not shown.
-The fourth gate, /grant-push below the grid, is a runtime gate that opens a five-minute window for git push on a protected branch.
-For every gate, the UserPromptSubmit hook writes a short-lived consent marker, and the next PreToolUse guard validates it before the approval-token write goes through.
-Claude cannot reach the marker path.
+The third phase gate, /approve-swarm, sits inside the swarm-implementation sub-track of phase 6 and is not shown.
+The fourth gate, /grant-push below the grid, opens a five-minute window for git push on a protected branch.
+The other tracks ship in the same workflows.jsonl: spec-entry (skips intake, scout, research), tdd-quickfix (starts at tdd), chore (no failing-test-driven node), freeform (closing sequence only; relaxed phase ordering), epic (discovery once, then a sliced spec), and epic-child (inherits the epic's discovery).
 At viewports narrower than 768px, the bento collapses to a single-column vertical stack in temporal order.§ IV

 Architectural principle